tock/tock/doc/syscalls/60001_humidity.md

 ---
-driver number: 0x60000
+driver number: 0x60001
 ---

-# Ambient Temperature
+# Humidity

 ## Overview

-The ambient temperature driver allows a process to read the ambient temperature from a sensor.
-Temperature is reported in degrees centigrate at a precision of hundredths of degrees
+The humidity driver allows a process to read the ambient humidity from a sensor.
+Humidity is reported in percent at a precision of hundredths of a percent.

 ## Command